A Framework for Robust Lossy Compression of Heavy-Tailed Sources: Introduction

 Beyond these applications, rate-distortion theory is tightly related to the concept of quantization in communications and signal processing, a process in which an analog source is represented by digital values.
 When quantizing any analog source, the goal is to find the minimum number of representation levels required to describe the source while maintaining the resulting distortion below some threshold level.
 It is therefore clear that rate-distortion theory provides the fundamental limits on achievable compression rates and hence the quantizer's size in bits given some distortion target and vice versa.
-Naturally, quantization finds applications in image processing, robotics, sensor networks, and machine learning, where it aids in the representation and transmission of continuous data~\cite{quantimages,sensors,gong2014compressing}.
-Additionally, new quantization techniques are constantly developed and implemented to improve the efficiency of systems having hardware and storage capacity restrictions~\cite{hubara2016binarized,ieesp1,hardwarequantization}.
+Naturally, quantization finds applications in audio and image processing, robotics, sensor networks, where it aids in the representation and transmission of continuous data~\cite{quantimages,sensors}.
+In machine learning, quantization is used in large language models and deep neural networks to reduce memory usage~\cite{gong2014compressing,liu2025lowbitmodelquantizationdeep,xiao2024smoothquantaccurateefficientposttraining}.
+Additionally, new quantization techniques are constantly developed and implemented to improve the efficiency of systems with restrictions on hardware and storage capacity~\cite{hubara2016binarized,ieesp1,hardwarequantization}.